-A preview language or VM feature is a new feature of the Java SE Platform that is fully specified, fully implemented, and yet impermanent.
+A preview feature is a new feature of the Java language, Java Virtual Machine, or Java SE API that is fully specified, fully implemented, and yet impermanent.
 It is available in a JDK feature release to provoke developer feedback based on real world use; this may lead to it becoming permanent in a future Java SE Platform.

-Define a model for partitioning new language and VM features based on whether they are permanent or impermanent in the Java SE Platform (that is, whether they will exist in the same form for all future releases, or will exist in a different form or not at all).
+Define a model for partitioning new language, VM, and API features based on whether they are permanent or impermanent in the Java SE Platform (that is, whether they will exist in the same form for all future releases, or will exist in a different form or not at all).

-Communicate the intent that code which uses preview language and VM features from an older release of the Java SE Platform will not necessarily compile or run on a newer release.
+Communicate the intent that code which uses preview features from an older release of the Java SE Platform will not necessarily compile or run on a newer release.

-Outline the relationship between preview language and VM features on the one hand, and Java SE and JDK APIs on the other hand.
+Outline the relationship between preview features on the one hand, and "experimental" (HotSpot) / "incubating" (API) features on the other hand.

-It is not necessary for all new language and VM features to be available initially as preview features.
+It is not necessary for all new language, VM, and API features to be available initially as preview features.

-It is not necessary for this JEP to mandate specific mechanisms for collecting and evaluating developer feedback about preview language and VM features.
+It is not necessary for this JEP to mandate specific mechanisms for collecting and evaluating developer feedback about preview features.

 Nothing in this JEP should be interpreted as encouraging or allowing fragmentation of the Java SE Platform.

-The Java SE Platform has global reach, so the cost of a mistake in the design of a Java language or VM feature is high. ("VM feature" encompasses the class file format and the JVM bytecode instruction set.)
-A mistake may be a hard technical error (such as a flaw in the type system), a soft usability problem (such as a surprising interaction with an older feature), or a poor architectural choice (such as one that forecloses on directions for future features).
+The Java SE Platform has global reach, so the cost of a mistake in the design of a Java language feature, JVM feature, or Java SE API is high.
+A mistake may be a hard technical error (such as a flaw in Java's type system), a soft usability problem (such as a surprising interaction with an older feature), or a poor architectural choice (such as one that forecloses on directions for future features).

-To build confidence in the correctness and completeness of a new language or VM feature, it is desirable for the feature to enjoy a period of broad exposure after its specification and implementation are stable but before it achieves final and permanent status in the Java SE Platform.
+To build confidence in the correctness and completeness of a new feature -- whether in the Java language, the JVM, or the Java SE API -- it is desirable for the feature to enjoy a period of broad exposure after its specification and implementation are stable but before it achieves final and permanent status in the Java SE Platform.
 To achieve the broadest possible exposure, and to maximize the likelihood of swift feedback, the feature may be included in a JDK feature release on a preview basis.
 Previewing a feature in the JDK will encourage tool vendors to build good support for the feature before the bulk of Java developers use it in production.